alexandergall/bf-sde-nixpkgs/README.md

 created: take the newest version of the SDE (`pkgs.bf-sde.latest`) and call its function `buildP4Program` with the following attribute set as argument.
-At this point we could have selected any of the supported SDE versions to build our program with (e.g. `bf-sde.v9_3_1`).
+At this point we could have selected any of the supported SDE versions to build our program with.
 The result is a derivation (which, as a Nix expression, is also an attribute set), which is assigned to the variable `packet-broker`.
 This particular invocation uses a subset of the [arguments expected by the `buildP4Program` function](#buildP4Program).
 The most important input is the `packet-broker` Git repository, which is downloaded at build-time using the [`fetchFromGithub`](https://nixos.org/manual/nixpkgs/stable/#chap-pkgs-fetchers) utility function.

-The `platform` argument selects the platform for which to build the program (`accton_wedge100bf_32x` in this case).
+The `platform` argument selects the platform for which to build the program (`accton_wedge100bf_32x` in this case, if the default is left unchanged).
 This determines which BSP has to be included in the runtime environment.
 The `inherit platform` construct is simply syntactic sugar for the expression `platform = platform`, where the lhs is the literal name of the attribute and the rhs is the value of the attribute which happens to be stored in a variable of the same name.

 The `requiredKernelModule` argument indicates to the function that this P4 program requires the `bf_kpkt` kernel module to be present